 The asset transfer must be legally possible.
 For immovable property, stamp duty and registration issues should be checked before transfer.

-The deed should be specific.
 A 2026 Economic Times analysis of the Buckeye Trust ruling highlighted that even one loosely drafted clause in a private trust deed can create tax risk and disturb long-term estate planning.

 Registration is especially important when immovable property is involved.
 Section 17 of the Registration Act, 1908 makes registration compulsory for non-testamentary documents that create or transfer rights in immovable property valued at ₹100 or more.